“To Infinity and Beyond ! “-Buzz Lightyear , Toy Story

 Maybe it was trying to show me that no matter how crazy your journey may seem, it can always end at any moment.
 That’s why it’s crucial to always appreciate all the beauty that surrounds you for as long as you can; even if it’s only for a fleeting instance of time.

-Or Maybe I was just too tired and that’s what made me sleep so well to experience that dream within a dream.
+Or Maybe I was just really tired and that’s what led me to sleep so soundly and experience that dream within a dream.